umavinoth/vagrant-automation/README.md

 	Once the vm is up in azure and the endpoints are configured as expected.
 	Navigating to the cloud service as below
 	Ex: https:\\vagtest.cloudapp.net:5986
-	will download a certificate which is should to be included in host machine in trusted host Certificates.
+	will download a certificate which should to be included in host machine in trusted host Certificates.
 	This is a SSL Certificate which is required for basic file tranfer, provisioning and rsync which also works based on file transfer mechanism.